Southern cricket frog: Description

+There is evidence that the color of the vertebral stripe on southern cricket frogs can vary temporally and can change within one frog's lifetime.

 Range and habitat

 The southern cricket frog is characteristic of coastal plain bogs, bottomland swamps, ponds, and ditches.
 It prefers sunny areas, and is usually not found in woodlands.
 Subspecies Acris gryllus gryllus is found in the Atlantic Coastal Plain from southeastern Virginia through the Carolinas, Georgia, Alabama, and Mississippi, west to the Mississippi River.
 It is found mostly east of the Fall Line, but extends into more upland areas of the Piedmont along river valleys.
 Subspecies Acris gryllus dorsalis is found throughout the Florida peninsula.

 Habits

 The southern cricket frog feeds on insects, spiders, and other arthropods.
 It is active throughout the year in warm weather.

 Reproduction

 Breeding is in late spring and summer.
 The advertisement call of the males is a loud rapid gick, gick, gick.
 Up to 150 eggs are laid at a time, and more than one mass may be produced in a season (Martof et al. 1980).